hykelauncher/ReentrancyAttack/README.md

 # Reentrancy Attack with brownie and hardhat

-This project demonstrates the reentrancy attack using brownie and hardhat network The contract used is ReentrancyAttack from Solidy by Example site, https://solidity-by-example.org/hacks/re-entrancy/ The ReentrancyAttack.sol contract is commented with console.log, showing different values during the execution of different functions in the contracts.
+This project demonstrates the reentrancy attack using brownie and hardhat network The contract used is ReentrancyAttack from [Solidy by Example site], (https://solidity-by-example.org/hacks/re-entrancy/) The ReentrancyAttack.sol contract is commented with console.log, showing different values during the execution of different functions in the contracts.

 Clone the repository